11 Jan Winter Allergies

 Winter allergies are here!
 Just because the weather outside is cooler doesn’t mean allergens have disappeared.
 From seasonal pollen to indoor allergy triggers, learn about some of the winter season allergens and how to combat them.

 Environmental winter allergies are commonly caused by cedar pollen.
 Cedar allergies can affect Texans from November through March, but December, January, and February are the peak months.
-This is the time when cedar trees pollinate, releasing countless pollen particles into the air that can travel on the wind for hundreds of miles.
-The exact timing and severity of the cedar pollination season are influenced by rainfall amounts and other weather conditions.
+This is when cedar trees pollinate, releasing countless pollen particles into the air that can travel on the wind for hundreds of miles.
+Rainfall amounts and other weather conditions influence the exact timing and severity of the cedar pollination season.

-To reduce your symptoms to winter allergies, try to limit your time outdoors when pollen levels are the highest, change your clothes when coming inside, and wash your skin and hair.
+To reduce your symptoms of winter allergies, limit your time outdoors when pollen levels are the highest, change your clothes when coming inside, and wash your skin and hair.
 Keep all windows and doors closed as much as possible.
 If your symptoms persist, your allergist may recommend medications such as antihistamines or immunotherapy treatments.

-With cooler temperatures and coronavirus still on the rise, many of us are choosing to spend more time indoors.
+With cooler temperatures and coronavirus still rising, many of us are choosing to spend more time indoors.
 However, there are many allergens within the home that can cause an allergy flare-up, including:

 - Dust mites